n-a-hashjin/CarND-Behavioral-Cloning-P3/writeup_report.md

 Then I preprocessed this data by cropping the input image to feed the model with more useful part of input image, which is road and lane lines part of images.
 And also I used a lambda layer to implement normalization that helps to stablizing the learning process and reduces the number of training epochs through reduce "*internal covariate shift*".

 Here is an example of what input looks like after cropping it (25 from bottom and 55 from top of image).

 ![alt text][image4]

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was around 5 as evidenced by the reaching to best fit point, so after that the validation error starts to jumpping up and down.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.